(Last Updated on : 16/03/2017)

 In order to pacify his soul, all the persons in general join to make libations of water on this day to his spirit as he is called 'pitamaha' by all.
-People offer him sesamum seeds and boiled rice on this particular day of Bhishmashtami.
-These rituals performed on the Bhishmashtami day is believed to compensate the sins of a whole year.
+People offer him sesamum seeds and boiled rice on this particular day.
+These rituals performed on the Bhishmashtami day, is believed to compensate the sins of a whole year.

 One of the peculiarities of Bhishmashtami is that persons of all the four original castes need to perform this as per a text of Dhavala.
 Dhavala was an ancient lawgiver, quoted by Raghunandana.
-According to this, persons of all Varnas should offer water, sesamum seeds and rice, to Bhishma on Bhishmashtami i, e, on the eighth lunar day.
+Because of his loyalty towards his father and determined devotion, he was blessed with the power of choosing his time of death himself.
+He was roughly injured during the war of Mahabharata and he didnt left his body and waited for the day of Magha Shukla Ashtmati for leaving his body.
+Magha Shukla Ashtmati is considered as an auspicious day to meet the supreme soul.
+According to this, persons of all Varnas should offer water, sesamum seeds and rice, to Bhishma on Bhishmashtami, which is on the eighth lunar day.
 Otherwise the value of all the good deeds done by a person during the preceding year is terminated.

 This offering is given to the childless hero Bhishma of the race of Vyaghrapada.
 Then people pray saying, "May Bhishma, the son of Santanu, the speaker of truth and defeater of his passions, obtain by this water the oblations due by sons and grandsons."
 The simple nature of the offerings which are sufficient on such occasions, water and sesamum seeds, justifies the remark made by Ovid on the Feralia.
 All the people of Hindu Dharma perform this ritual.